-- The Ability to track which material is actually being used.
+- The ability to track which materials are actually being used.
 If a piece of content intended for sales enablement has not been viewed in over year, it is cluttering the knowledge pool and standing in the way of closing the sale.

-- The Ability to integrate with your CRM system.
+- The ability to integrate with your CRM system.
 Your sales reps spend most of their day navigating your CRM system.
-Set them up for success by ensuring they don’t have to leave to access the information they need.
+Set them up for success by ensuring they don’t have to leave it to access the information they need.